aalzeitoun/QA-over-HKG-API/README.md

 If you want to use a GPU / CUDA, you must install PyTorch with the matching CUDA Version.
 Follow [PyTorch - Get Started](https://pytorch.org/get-started/locally/) for further details how to install PyTorch.

+The pretrained models should be existed under model folder, the folder is empty and you need to download them from this [link](https://github.com/aalzeitoun/QA-over-HKG-API).

 ### Installing

 * Install [sentence-transformers](https://github.com/UKPLab/sentence-transformers)